County Roads Overview

-The entity responsible for the care and upkeep of Iowa’s roadways depend on a variety of factors, such as the classification of the road, the amount of traffic using the road, and most importantly, the location of the road.
-Primary roads in Iowa are controlled by either the state department of transportation (DOT) or by a municipal government, depending on the location.
-Secondary roads are controlled by the county boards of supervisors.
+The entity responsible for the care and upkeep of Iowa’s roads depends on a variety of factors.
+These factors include the classification of the road, the amount of traffic using the road, and most importantly, the location of the road.
+Depending on the location, primary roads in Iowa are controlled by either the state department of transportation (DOT) or by a municipal government.
+Secondary roads are controlled by the county board of supervisors.
 The municipal street system is controlled by the respective municipality.

-For roads controlled at the county level it is the responsibility of the board of supervisors to establish maintenance policies and provide adequate funds for those procedures.
-The county engineer is responsible for interpreting the supervisors’ policies and recommending the resources necessary to maintain the roadways.
+For roads controlled at the county level, it is the board of supervisor’s duty to establish maintenance policies and provide adequate funds for those procedures.
+The county engineer is responsible for interpreting the supervisor’s policies and recommending the resources necessary to maintain the roadway in a report.